pratyakshm/WinRice/doc/Settings.md

 ## App Installation

-No apps except NanaZip and HEVC Video Extensions are installed.
+No apps except HEVC Video Extensions are installed.
 Apps can only be installed if the user opts to use Custom Settings instead of Express Settings.

 ## Feature Installation

 No features are installed.

 # Windows Update